algorandfoundation/algokit-utils-ts/docs/capabilities/transfer.md

 - `transactionParams?: SuggestedParams` - The optional [transaction parameters](./transaction.md#transaction-params)
 - `clawbackFrom: SendTransactionFrom | string` - An optional address of a target account from which to perform a clawback operation.
 Please note, in such cases senderAccount must be equal to clawback field on ASA metadata.
 - `note?: TransactionNote` - The [transaction note](./transaction.md#transaction-notes)

+## Dispenser

+If you want to programmtically send funds then you will often need a "dispenser" account that has a store of ALGOs that can be sent and a private key available for that dispenser account.

+There is a standard AlgoKit Utils function to get access to a [dispenser account](./account.md#accounts): [`algokit.getDispenserAccount(algod, kmd?)`](../code/modules/index.md#getdispenseraccount).
+When running against [LocalNet](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/localnet.md), the dispenser account can be automatically determined using the [Kmd API](https://developer.algorand.org/docs/rest-apis/kmd).
+When running against other networks like TestNet or MainNet the mnemonic (and optionally sender address if it's been rekeyed) of the dispenser account can be provided via environment variables (`process.env.DISPENSER_MNEMONIC` and optionally `process.env.DISPENSER_SENDER` if rekeyed).